-Born and reared in Houston, Deborah Young Riddle graduated from Waltrip High School and has lived in the area for most of her life.
-She and her husband, Mike, have lived in the FM 1960/Spring/Tomball area for 30 years and reared three children there.
-In that time, Debbie has served her community as a realtor, volunteer firefighter, volunteer EMT, Cub Scout den mother, and preschool Sunday School teacher at Champion Forest Baptist Church.
+Deborah Young “Debbie” Riddle, a native Texan and Houstonian, graduated from Waltrip High School and has lived in House District 150 for more than 35 years.
+Debbie has served her community as a realtor, Cub Scout Den mother (her two sons are Eagle Scouts), volunteer firefighter, volunteer EMT, and a preschool Sunday school teacher at Champion Forest Baptist Church.

-A lifelong Republican, Debbie has served the Republican Party as the vice-chairman of the finance committee of the Harris County Republican Party and as chairman of the building committee for the Texas Federation of Republican Women.
-Debbie is also past president of the Texas Tea Party of Republican Women and has served on the board of the Spring ISD Education Foundation and Klein ISD Education Foundation.
-At the national level, Debbie serves on the board of the Jewish Institute of National Security Affairs out of Washington, D.C.
-She is an ardent supporter of Israel and organizations supporting Israel.
+As lifelong Republican, Representative Riddle’s service to the Republican Party includes: former Harris County Republican Party Finance Committee Vice Chairman, former Texas Federation of Republican Women Building Committee Chairman, and Past President of the Texas Tea Party Republican Women.
+She has served on the board of the Spring ISD Education Foundation and Klein ISD Education Foundation.
+At the national level, Debbie currently serves on the board of the Jewish Institute of National Security Affairs in Washington, D.C.; she is an ardent supporter of Israel and organizations supporting Israel.

-In the state legislature, Debbie presently serves as the Committee Budget Officer of the Criminal Jurisprudence committee, where she was previously the vice-chair for four years.
-She is also a member of the Appropriations Committee, the Committee on House Administration, and the Joint Select Committee on the Operation and Management of the Texas Youth Commission.
+In the Texas Legislature, Representative Riddle’s legislative experience and seniority earned her an appointment to the Calendars, as the Vice Chair of Juvenile Justice & family Issues, Transportation Planning, and Energy Resources Committees.
+She is a veteran in the Texas Legislature and has worked on the Criminal Jurisprudence Committee, where she was previously the vice-chair for four years.
+She was member of the Appropriations Committee, the Committee on House Administration, and the Joint Select Committee on the Operation and Management of the Texas Youth Commission.
 She has previously served on the State Affairs, Ways and Means, Financial Institutions, and Border and International Affairs committees.
 During the interim period between sessions in 2004, she was also named as the Chair of the Joint Interim Committee on Long Term Care.

 Debbie has an A.A.
 Degree from South Texas Junior College and attended Southwestern University in Georgetown, Texas.